Historical Vedic religion: Post-Vedic religions

 The hymn 10.85 of the Rigveda includes the Vivaha-sukta (above).
 Its recitation continues to be a part of Hindu wedding rituals.

 The Vedic period is held to have ended around 500 BCE.
 The period between 800–200 BCE is the formative period for later Hinduism, Jainism and Buddhism.
-According to Michaels, the period between 500-200 BCE is a time of "ascetic reformism", while the period between 200–1100 BCE is the time of "classical Hinduism", since there was "a turning point between the Vedic religion and Hindu religions".
+According to Michaels, the period between 500-200 BCE is a time of "ascetic reformism", while the period between 200 BCE–1100 CE is the time of "classical Hinduism", since there was "a turning point between the Vedic religion and Hindu religions".
 Muesse discerns a longer period of change, namely between 800–200 BCE, which he calls the "classical period", when "traditional religious practices and beliefs were reassessed.
 The Brahmins and the rituals they performed no longer enjoyed the same prestige they had in the Vedic period".

 Brahmanism evolved into Hinduism, which is significantly different from the preceding Brahmanism, though "it is also convenient to have a single term for the whole complex of interrelated traditions."
 The transition from ancient Brahmanism to schools of Hinduism was a form of evolution in interaction with non-Vedic traditions.
 This transition preserved many central ideas and theosophy found in the Vedas while synergistically integrating non-Vedic ideas.
 (Note: Scholars regard Hinduism as a synthesis of various Indian cultures and traditions, with diverse roots and no single founder.
 Among its roots are the Vedic religion of the late Vedic period and its emphasis on the status of Brahmans, but also the religions of the Indus Valley civilisation, the Sramana or renouncer traditions of east India, and "popular or local traditions".
 This Hindu synthesis emerged after the Vedic period, between c.
 500 – 200 BCE and c.
 300 BCE, in the period of the Second Urbanisation and the early Hindu synthesis, and later classical Hinduism (c.
 200 BCE – 1200 CE)) While part of Hinduism, Vedanta, Samkhya and Yoga schools of Hinduism share their concern with escape from the suffering of existence with Buddhism.